Back to education

 CALIFORNIA DEPARTMENT OF VETERANS AFFAIRS #86571383

-The program is designed to help veterans, especially combat veterans, transition to civilian life and the college environment.
+Troops to College provides help veterans, especially combat veterans, transition to civilian life and the college environment.
 Veterans and their families may enroll in a course about combat stress, post-traumatic stress disorders, and other issues affecting veterans returning to civilian life.
 The course is taught by a VA counselor who is also a combat veteran.
 The curriculum is specifically designed to increase the student veteran's academic, work, and social success.
 The class provides participants instruction in interpersonal skills, methods of adapting to civilian life and work careers, and techniques for managing military operational stress.

 SURVIVOR OUTREACH SERVICES - AMWR